cBournhonesque/lightyear/examples/simple_setup/README.md

 ## Running an example

+- Run the server headlessly (the default): `cargo run -- server`
-- Run the server with a gui: `cargo run -- server`
+- Run the server with a GUI: `cargo run -- --headless=false server`
 - Run client with id 1: `cargo run -- client -c 1`

 [//]: # (- Run the client and server in two separate bevy Apps: `cargo run` or `cargo run separate`)